 The price of the flight ticket from/to Natakhtari includes transportation between Natakhtari airfield and Tbilisi by van.
 The departure is from the Rose Revolution Sq. (corner of Kiacheli str. & Rose Revolution sq., the opposite side of the Bike monument), find the pick up point on the map below.
 The departure is 45 minutes before the indicated check-in time.

 If you don’t want to use the provided transport for any reason, you can use a taxi.
-You can use Taxify (there is no Uber in Georgia), and it will cost you around 25 GEL from the city center of Tbilisi.
-Get 5 GEL off your first ride with this Taxify promo code: BCV5C.
+You can use Bolt (formerly Taxify), and it will cost you around 25 GEL from the city center of Tbilisi.
+Get 5 GEL off your first ride with this Bolt promo code: BCV5C.
+There is no Uber in Georgia